Fans of cars, trains, and construction vehicles will love this bedtime board book about a little bulldozer who won't go to sleep.

 The conclusion to Dozers Don't Doze, in which the dozer ultimately dozes, will entertain little ones and please parents; the illustrations of sleepy machines may even lull children to sleep despite their own efforts to resist dozing.

 Melinda Lee Rathjen grew up in southern Illinois, reading past her bedtime whenever she could get away with it.
 As an editor at WorthyKids, she still spends a lot of time reading, though stealth and flashlights are rarely necessary.
-She lives in Nashville, Tennessee, with two very opinionated cats.
+She lives in Nashville, Tennessee.